HamzehAdawi/Bugz/README.md

 - Write clear commit messages.

-# Helpful Resources (Getting Started with Create React App)
+# Resources (Getting Started with Create React App)

-The purpose of this project was to learn more about topics such as:
-- React (UI + logic)
-- JavaScript (ES6+)
-- Game development

-## Available Scripts

 In the project directory, you can run: